 number

 Controls the randomness of the model’s output.
-A higher number makes responses more creative; lower ones makes them more deterministic.
+A higher number makes responses more creative; lower ones make them more deterministic.

 stop